One of the leading causes for the failure of many businesses is their lack of planning.

 - What is your trading style?
 Do you plan to scalp, day trade, swing trade, or position trade?

-- Does the trading style(s) you’ve chosen reflect the reality of the amount of time that you can devote to trading?
+- Do the trading style(s) you’ve chosen reflect the reality of the amount of time that you can devote to trading?

 - At what times throughout the day (or week) are you going to spend actually trading, researching trades, and then learning about the market?